 ITIL Intermediate: There are two streams in the Intermediate level: the Service Lifecycle Stream and the Service Capability Stream.
 You can opt to take individual modules within this level, however, if you wish to progress through the ITIL qualification scheme you will need to earn a minimum of 17 credits (two credits must be earned from Foundation) before you can take the Managing across the Lifecycle module and exam.
 By passing this, you will achieve a total of 22 credits, which you can use towards the ITIL Expert level of certification.

 It is very important that you refer to the ITIL credit system and administration policy as some combinations cannot be used together for ITIL Expert applications.

-ITIL Expert Certification: Once you have successfully completed all ITIL modules required and have earned sufficient credits, you be awarded the ITIL Expert certificate.
+ITIL Expert: Once you have successfully completed all ITIL modules required and have earned sufficient credits, you be awarded the ITIL Expert certificate.

 ITIL Master: To be eligible for the ITIL Master you must have reached the ITIL Expert level and must have worked in IT service management for at least five years, in leadership, managerial, or higher management advisory levels.
 You must also have extensive practical 'hands-on' ITIL experience.